The singing mouse that uses an air sac to whistle like a bird

 The new artist of the forest?
 Don't ask for an encore 🐭

-Although it sounds like an experimental jazz concert, the singing mouse only has a repertoire of whistles for flirting or chasing away neighbors.
-No ten-minute romantic ballads: ten seconds of rapid notes are enough to fulfill its purpose.
-If you ever see one inflating its little laryngeal sac, don't expect an encore.
+Although it may sound like an experimental jazz concert, the singing mouse only has a repertoire of whistles for flirting or chasing away neighbors.
+No ten-minute romantic ballads: with ten seconds of rapid notes, it already fulfills its purpose.
+If you ever see one inflating its laryngeal sac, don't expect an encore.
 It's likely more interested in stealing your seed than in going on a world tour.